-This position requires a person who is an experienced and licensed Registered Nurse and has a strong interest in clinical research.
+This position requires a person who is an experienced Registered Nurse and has a strong interest in clinical research.
 The role of the protocol coordinator is a diverse one.Â This person works independently, yet is able to relate well with physicians, patients, peers, data managers, and other hospital personnel.Â The Coordinator is accountable to the Medical Director and Associate Director of CISO and to the Principal Investigator(s) with whom he/she works.Â This person is familiar with and adheres to the policies and procedures of the hospital where working.

 B.Â Â Â Patient Interaction 1.Â Â Â Discusses available study protocols over phone when prospective patients/families call in.
 2.Â Â Â Screens for potential patient protocol entry.
 3.Â Â Â Coordinates pre-study evaluations and follow up with patients for any potential questions regarding the study and toxicities.
 4.Â Â Â Assesses psychosocial needs to ensure patient compliance.
 5.Â Â Â Conducts thorough pre-study assessment for determining baseline symptoms for Toxicity Assessment form.
 6.Â Â Â Sees patient at each visit for ongoing toxicity assessment and ensures that treating physician countersigns the Toxicity Assessment Form.
 When necessary, ensures that the drug dose is modified appropriately, 7.Â Â Â Educates patient regarding possible toxicities and instructs patient to call if any questions or problems.Â Is the initial contact person for the patient for problems encountered.
 Will triage calls appropriately with the physician.
 8.Â Â Â Assesses, documents, and manages adverse reactions with the physician.